domnica/EFX/README.md

 # EFX
 The algorithm for finding EFX allocations can be run directly online at https://colab.research.google.com/drive/1IDj2yAgtYGf6y9vVtfYR_-kyuhwIl6zQ?usp=sharing.
-The algorithm is described in the attached paper (EFX_paper.zip).
+The pseudocode and experimental results are described in the attached paper (EFX_paper.zip).

 This repository contains the following files.